-The online program will not allow incomplete applications to be submitted, including attachments.
-Check your application to ensure that every question is answered and all attachments (including letters of recommendation) are uploaded.
+The online program will not accept incomplete or late applications (including attachments).
+Check your application to ensure you have answered every question and uploaded all attachments.

 Will a scholarship award affect my financial aid package?

 Institutions/Colleges/Universities may adjust financial aid packages to reflect scholarships other than those granted by the college.
-Usually a college or university will first use an outside scholarship to replace unmet need, or reduce the amount of loans or work study before adjusting grants or scholarships.
-However, policies vary and students should check with their institutions’ financial aid office.
+Usually, a college or university will first use an outside scholarship to replace unmet need or reduce the amount of loans or work study before adjusting grants or scholarships.
+However, policies vary, and students should check with the institutions’ financial aid office.

 I am submitting my college grades as part of the condition of my scholarship; is an unofficial transcript okay?

-Yes, an unofficial transcript or online printout of your transcript is acceptable as long as it is clearly labeled with your name, student ID #, current academic year, your cumulative grade point average, and the name of the college/university.
+Yes, an unofficial transcript or online printout of your transcript is acceptable if it includes your name, student ID #, current academic year, cumulative grade point average, and the name of the college/university.

 I received an award in the past; can I reapply?

 Unless otherwise noted, students must reapply every year to be considered for awards.
-Should the student receive a multi-year scholarship, criteria for maintaining the award will be outlined in the award letter.
-Receipt of an award for one academic year does not guarantee that an award will be granted in subsequent years.
+Those who receive a multi-year scholarship will find the criteria for maintaining the award in the award letter.
+Receipt of an award for one academic year does not guarantee an award in subsequent years.

 What happens if I move or change schools after I’ve been awarded a scholarship?

 You must notify The Cape Cod Foundation if you move or transfer to a new school.
-Contact Carrie Bearse at firstname.lastname@example.org or 508-790-3040 as soon as you have made your decision to transfer.
+Email email@example.com or call 508-790-3040 when you decide to transfer.